This site depends on JavaScript to run. Please enable it or upgrade to a modern browser that supports it.

 title

-Meanwhile, the fact that this advanced technology is in place at all is a draw for many supply chain professionals: Late last year, The Wall Street Journal’s Liz Young reported on retailers including Mondelez International and Nordstrom, which are seeing an influx of young professionals interested in “building no-touch distribution centers and factories and in online monitoring systems that eliminate the need for workers to adjust things throughout production.”
+For instance, The Wall Street Journal reported on retailers including Mondelez International and Nordstrom, which are seeing an influx of young professionals interested in “building no-touch distribution centers and factories and in online monitoring systems that eliminate the need for workers to adjust things throughout production.”
 Sandra MacQuillan, executive vice president and chief supply-chain officer at Mondelez, explains that these types of jobs are generally perceived as more rewarding than traditional warehouse work because they are “using your brain rather than asking you to do manual work all the time.”

 In a report about the future of autonomous robots in supply chain, Deloitte agrees: “Using autonomous robots to perform repetitive, mundane manual tasks can also improve employee satisfaction as they shift to more strategic and mentally stimulating work. … As autonomous robots become more sophisticated, the setup times are decreasing, they require less supervision, and they are able to work side by side with their human counterparts.
 The benefits are expanding as autonomous robots become capable of working independently around the clock with more consistent levels of quality and productivity, performing tasks that humans cannot, should not, or do not want to do.”